camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/power-automate.md

 To use the Power Automate Connector, you need to have several things to be set up:

-1. [Azure AD application](https://powerautomate.microsoft.com) with proper permissions.
+1. [Azure AD application](https://portal.azure.com) with proper permissions.
 Visit the [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory#create-an-application-registration) to see how you can create one.
 2. A security role in [Power Platform](https://admin.powerplatform.microsoft.com/).
 [See the documentation](https://learn.microsoft.com/en-us/power-platform/admin/database-security#create-or-configure-a-custom-security-role)
 3. A Dataverse application user.
 [See how to create it](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/authenticate-oauth#manually-create-a-dataverse-application-user)
 4. [Power App Environment](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview).
 You need to create an Environment to establish a connection between your Desktop App and the cloud.
 5. [Power Automate desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install).
 You need to download the desktop app and sign in to create your Power Automate Flow.
 6. [Power Automate machine runtime desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/manage-machines#register-a-new-machine).
 You need this application to manage and troubleshoot machine settings, and enable the On-premise data gateway to access your machine data.
-7. Set up the Power Automate [On-premises data gateway desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install#install-an-on-premises-data-gateway) to create a connection between the cloud environment and your desktop app.
+7. Power Automate [On-premises data gateway desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install#install-an-on-premises-data-gateway) to create a connection between the cloud environment and your desktop app.

 ## Create a Power Automate Connector task